 Getting a teaching certificate usually involves the completion of an accredited certification course with both pedagogical theory and classroom practice components.
 These courses can be completed either on-site or online.
 More information about teacher certification, including available certificates and accredited teacher preparation programs in Arizona can be found here.

-Getting a Masters in Education will give you more classroom experience and a wider range of pedagogical knowledge and skills to increase classroom competency whenever you start work as a teacher.
+Getting a master's degree in the field of education can give you more classroom experience and a wider range of pedagogical knowledge and skills to increase classroom competency whenever you start work as a teacher.

 Arizona has been one of the lower paying states for teachers over the past decade, but has been steadily increasing over the past few years.
-As of 2010, the average salary for an Elementary school teacher $42,000, while the average salary for a Secondary school teacher $44,000.
-Entry level salaries tend to be $30-32,000, with pay increasing by level of degree and years of experience.
+As of 2015, the average salary for an Elementary school teacher $41,940, while the average salary for a Secondary school teacher $47,060.

 Arizona teachers will receive benefits such as a comprehensive healthcare plan including vision and dental, life insurance, and long-term disability support.
 Arizona also offers a mandatory state retirement program for teachers with long, successful careers.

-The Arizona Department of Education has adopted the NSDC Standards for Staff Development, a program that stresses research and data based teacher development and community building.
-The goal of the program is to improve the quality of education for all students, and to involve families to make sure students get the most out of their education.
+The Arizona Department of Education has adopted the standards of Learning Forward, a program that stresses research and data-based teacher development and community building.
+The goal of the program is to improve the quality of education for all students through communities of educators dedicated to continuous improvement and sharing best practices.

 The Arizona Department of Education has put up a site called the Arizona Education Employment Board where users can search for job openings by district, subject area, public vs. charter and more.
 The site also allows users to apply online.
 Jobs can also be found through the Arizona State Jobs website, although it is not exclusively for teachers.